Harry Pregerson: Federal judicial service

 Pregerson was nominated by President Lyndon B. Johnson on November 29, 1967, to the United States District Court for the Central District of California, to a new seat created by 80 Stat.
 75. He was confirmed by the United States Senate on December 7, 1967, and received his commission the same day.
 His service was terminated on November 6, 1979, due to elevation to the Ninth Circuit.

 Pregerson was nominated by President Jimmy Carter on August 28, 1979, to the United States Court of Appeals for the Ninth Circuit, to a new seat created by 92 Stat.
 1629.
 He was confirmed by the Senate on October 31, 1979, and received his commission on November 2, 1979.
 He assumed senior status on December 11, 2015.
 His service terminated on November 25, 2017, due to his death in Los Angeles.

 Judicial philosophy

-Pregerson's judicial philosophy was frequently characterized as liberal.
 At his confirmation hearing, Pregerson told the United States Senate Committee on the Judiciary that "My conscience is a product of the Ten Commandments, the Bill of Rights, the Boy Scout Oath, and the Marine Corps Hymn.
 If I had to follow my conscience or the law, I would follow my conscience."
 The conservative commentator Hugh Hewitt criticized him for "judicial activism" and "rul[ing] with his heart instead of his head."

 Criminal punishment

 In 1992, Pregerson halted the execution of Robert Alton Harris after the prisoner had been strapped into the gas chamber.
 The U.S. Supreme Court allowed the execution to proceed two hours later.
-In 2003, Pregerson refused to follow Supreme Court precedent regarding California's three-strikes law.
-Pregerson continued dissenting whenever the court imposed that law.
+In 2003, Pregerson refused to follow Supreme Court precedent regarding California's three-strikes law and continued dissenting whenever the court imposed that law.